When it comes to safety, understanding how to effectively navigate what Mother Nature throws at you can go a long way.

 Safety Tips for the Winter

-Pre-Shift Considerations
+Pre-Shift Safety Considerations

 Weather Tools: Store a snow brush and scraper in an accessible location in your vehicle, along with a small shovel and sandbag.
 Hopefully, you won’t need them, but these tools can come in handy if you, or someone else on the road, are stuck.

-Winter Weather Gear: If you’re not already wearing a coat, boots, hats, and gloves during your shift, makes sure you keep them handy in the backseat with a few hand warmers and an extra blanket.
+Winter Weather Gear: If you’re not already wearing a coat, boots, hats, and gloves during your shift, make sure you keep them handy in the backseat with a few hand warmers and an extra blanket.
 Make sure your footwear has rubber soles and provides good traction.

 Charge Up: Your cell phone could come in very handy if you’re stranded.
 Using it while driving is never recommended, but it is important to keep a cell phone fully charged and accessible (but not in use) during the winter.
 Consider keeping a charged power bank with you as well.

-On The Road
+On The Road Best Practices

 See and Be Seen: Promptly remove snow and ice buildup on your vehicle’s windows and mirrors.
 Don’t drive if you can’t see in all directions.
 Stop to clean as often as necessary.